typedb/typedb/docs/pages/docs/07-workbase/visualiser.md

 ## Context Menu

-* <b>[Node Settings](#change-the-display)</b> - Open the node settings panel to show different information about the node on the graph and change the colour or the nodes of the similar type.
+* <b>[Node Settings](#change-the-display)</b> - Open the node settings panel to show different information about the node on the graph and change the colour or the nodes of the same type.

 * <b>Delete Node</b> - Delete a node or multiple nodes from the graph.